SDSU Grants for Established RSCA Programs (Formerly Rapid Response)

 Applications will be taken on a rolling basis until funds for the academic year are spent.

 Application Form: Applications will be accepted via the InfoReady online competitions portal.
-Please click here to start the application process and carefully follow the instructions within the competition.
+Please click HERE to start the application process (look for "SDSU Grants for Established RSCA) and carefully follow the instructions within the competition.

-Application Narrative and Description: This section of the application should be single-spaced, 11-point font, with minimum 0.5 inch margins (3-pages maximum).
+Application Narrative and Description: This section of the application should be single-spaced, 12-point font, with minimum 0.5 inch margins (4-pages maximum).
 The narrative and description should be written in a style that is accessible for reviewers outside of the applicant’s area(s) of expertise and should address the following:

 - Describe the scope of the project, including the methodology for this work.